Why It’s So Hard to Identify Food Triggers

 Quantity matters.
 Maybe you’re OK with eating an ounce of chocolate each day, but two ounces trigger a migraine attack.
 A slice of tomato on a sandwich might be fine, but tomato soup sets off an attack.
 The same goes with food chemicals.
 Maybe you’re OK with tomato and chocolate if you eat them a few days apart, but eating them on the same day will lead to an attack.

-How elimination diets help to identify migraine triggers
+How elimination diets help

 The difficulty of identifying triggers is why elimination diets are recommended.
 By simplifying your diet and taking out the most common possible triggers, it becomes easier to track what’s problematic for you.
 Once you clean the slate (as much as possible), it’s easier to tell if a certain food you test will trigger an attack or not.